Green Guru LLC Irrigation & Landscape Lighting

 Can't shut off water remotely Remote shutoff from your phone

-You discover leaks when the $5,000 bill arrives Instant alerts prevent damage
+You discover leaks only after waste and damage have built up Instant alerts prevent damage

 Depends on property Wi-Fi Professional cellular (works when Wi-Fi fails)